GamerRodri/increased-in-points-classic/README.md

 ### Other
 Please note that the game is in alpha, so please report any bugs you find in Issues.
 Thanks! \- ming736

-The full changelog can be viewed here: [here](https://github.com/GamerRodri/increased-in-points/compare/Alpha-release...main).
+The full changelog can be viewed [here](https://github.com/GamerRodri/increased-in-points/compare/Alpha-release...main).